calccrypto/OpenPGP/README.md

 The exec/main.cpp file provides a simple command line interface, which can be used as examples on how to use the functions.
 A lot of the output was based on/inspired by pgpdump.net and GPG.
+Build the command line program with make.

 All data structures have some standard functions:
     read  - reads data without the respective